pguenon/CASIMODO/README.md

 ### Input Files

-You will need the following:
+You will need the following input files:

 - A **structure file** (e.g., `.pdb`, `.gro`) supported by MDAnalysis.
 - A **centered trajectory file** (e.g., `.xtc`, `.trr`).